libgd/libgd/src/readme.txt

      well-compressed, modern image formats such as PNG and JPEG as soon as possible.

-     gd 1.8.3 _requires_ that the following libraries also be installed:
+     gd 1.8.4 _requires_ that the following libraries also be installed:

-     libpng
+     libpng (see the libpng home page)

-     jpeg-6b or later
+     zlib (see the info-zip home page) zlib

-     zlib
+     jpeg-6b or later, if desired (see the Independent JPEG Group home page)

-     If you want to use the TrueType font support, you must also install the _Freetype library_, including the _freetype.h header file_.
-See the Freetype Home Page.
+     If you want to use the TrueType font support, you must also install the _FreeType 2.x library_, including the header files.
+See the Freetype Home Page, or SourceForge.
 No, I cannot explain why that site is down on a particular day, and no, I can't send you a copy.

      If you want to use the Xpm color bitmap loading support, you must also have the X Window System and the Xpm library installed (Xpm is